Dibble, Oklahoma: History

-In 1950 Dibble had a population of 148.

-The town's school system was first established in 1907

-Located in western McClain County, Dibble lies just north of State Highway 39 and approximately one mile east of State Highway 76.
-For much of the nineteenth century the site of the present community existed in the Chickasaw Nation's Pontotoc County.
-According to historian George Shirk, John and James Dibble operated a ranch in the area and contributed their name to the town.
-The town is also located near Dibble Creek.
+Located in western McClain County, for much of the nineteenth century the site of the present community existed in the Chickasaw Nation's Pontotoc County.
+According to historian George Shirk, John and James Dibble operated a ranch in the area and contributed their name to the town and to the creek that flows through it.
 The ranch lay on the Fort Smith to Fort Sill military road and served as a stopping point for soldiers and travelers.
 The village may have been in existence as early as 1869, and the Post Office Department designated a Dibble post office in 1894 with Horatio Orem as postmaster.